Appeals from GMC and MPTS Decisions

 Appeals of Interim Orders: Appeals in relation to Interim Orders Tribunal (IOT) decisions are brought by way of Part 8 of the Civil Procedure Rules (CPR).
 This is a modified form of statutory appeal.

 Statutory Appeals, Pursuant to s.40 of the Medical Act 1983 (as amended): The GMC / MPTS imposes sanctions on many doctors in Fitness to Practise (FTP) proceedings.
 A number of doctors feel that the MPTS sanctions are unfair, disproportionate and have a stigmatising element to them.
 In some cases, the doctor will be of the view that a tribunal panel has come to the wrong decision on the facts, misconduct, or impairment determinations, as well as the sanction determination.
 Some doctors therefore choose to bring an appeal, for these reasons.
-Grounds of appeal need to be identified and lodged within 28 days of the MPTS determination.
-A skeleton argument must also be lodged within a further 14 days.
-Bundles then need to be compliled, and a list of case law authorities needs to be provided, too.
+Grounds of appeal need to be identified and lodged within 28 days of the MPTS determination, otherwise the appeal will likely be time-barred.
+A skeleton argument must also be lodged within a further 14 days, along with a chronology, and summary.
+Bundles then need to be compliled, and a list (and copies) of case law authorities needs to be provided, too.

 Time Limits (Statutory Appeals pursuant to s.40 Medical Act 1983 (as amended): An appeal lies to the High Court or its equivalent in the country of the United Kingdom (UK) where the doctor is registered with the GMC.
 An Appeal Notice must (usually) be lodged within 28 days of notice of a decision being served on a doctor.
 The time to lodge an appeal is very strict and a doctor who fails to lodge an appeal notice within the limitation period is unlikely to be able to advance an appeal at a later stage.
 A doctor who wishes to appeal must act quickly so as to protect their position.
 Case law has now made it clear the circumstances in which the appeal court will extend the time permitted for a doctor to appeal out of time (i.e. after the 28 days limitation period).
 For more details, read our Doctors Defence Service article: Time Limit for Appeals from GMC/MPTS Decisions are Strict